 When looking at lens material for scuba diving masks, only those made with tempered, or safety glass are suitable to use at depth.

-Plastic lenses masks are available but are only suited for snorkeling.
-Under the pressure of depth plastic lenses will not hold up well and can be dangerous.
+Plastic lens masks are available but are only suited for snorkeling.
+Under the pressure of depth, plastic lenses will not hold up well and can be dangerous.
 While a good scuba mask is suitable for snorkeling, the same cannot be said in reverse.